civet-software/CIVET-Django/djcivet_site/docs/workspaces.rst

    ``'whois'='Case1-whois',`` which should actually be ``'whois':'Case1-whois',`` but that ‘``=``’ could only have been introduced through external editing.

+.. [#f11]
+   `UTF-8 <https://en.wikipedia.org/wiki/UTF-8>`_ is an expanded
+   `UniCode <https://en.wikipedia.org/wiki/Unicode>`_ character set that includes accented letters, “smart quotes” and many many more characters not found in the older `ASCII <https://en.wikipedia.org/wiki/ASCII>`_ (American Standard Code for Information Interchange) character set.
+UTF-8 is very widely used on the Web so if you have downloaded texts, there's a pretty good change they contain at least some UTF-8 characters.

 .. [#f5]
    If you need more, this can be changed by allowing more digits in